Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 and sampling random entropy internally;
 this choice does not affect interoperability.

-`BL-Blind-Public-Key` must always be deterministic for compatibility with `ARKG-Derive-Private-Key`.
+`BL-PRF` and `BL-Blind-Public-Key` must always be deterministic for compatibility with `ARKG-Derive-Private-Key`.

 ## The function ARKG-Derive-Private-Key